 We evaluate indefinite-lived intangible assets for impairment on an annual basis or more often if an event occurs or circumstances change that indicates impairment might exist.
 We perform our annual test for impairment of our indefinite-lived intangible assets at the beginning of our fourth quarter.
 When we evaluate these assets for impairment, we have the option to first perform a qualitative assessment to determine whether an intangible asset group is impaired.
 If we believe, as a result of the qualitative assessment, that it is more likely than not that the fair value of the intangible asset group is less than its carrying amount, we will then perform a quantitative assessment.
 Fair value is an estimate of the price a willing buyer would pay for the intangible asset and is generally estimated by discounting the expected future after-tax cash flows associated with the intangible asset.
 The discount rate is our estimate of the required rate-of-return that a third-party buyer would expect to receive.
 These estimates are highly subjective, and our ability to achieve the forecasted cash is affected by factors such as changes in our operating performance and business strategies and changes in economic conditions.
-Our indefinite-lived intangible assets had a book value of \$141 million and \$138 million as of December 31, 2021 and 2020, respectively, representing two material indefinite-lived intangible assets, which are our Little Sheep and Huang Ji Huang trademarks.
+Our indefinite-lived intangible assets had a book value of \$130 million and \$141 million as of December 31, 2022 and 2021, respectively, representing two material indefinite-lived intangible assets, which are our Little Sheep and Huang Ji Huang trademarks.

-In the year ended December 31, 2021, considering the continuing adverse effects of the COVID-19 pandemic, we performed a quantitative impairment assessment for the Little Sheep trademark and the fair value estimate exceeded its carrying amount.
-Fair value of the Little Sheep trademark was determined using a relief-from-royalty valuation approach that was based on unobservable inputs, including estimated future revenues as well as the selection of an appropriate discount rate based on weighted-average cost of capital and company-specific risk premium, which are considered Level 3 inputs.
-In the year ended December 31, 2021, we elected to perform the qualitative impairment assessment for the Huang Ji Huang trademark by evaluating all pertinent factors, including but not limited to macroeconomic conditions, industry and market conditions and financial performance.
-Based on our qualitative assessment, it was more likely than not that the carrying value of the Huang Ji Huang trademark was not impaired and therefore the quantitative assessment was not required.
-In the year ended December 31, 2020, we also elected to perform the qualitative impairment assessment for both our Little Sheep and Huang Ji Huang trademarks.
-No impairment charges on trademarks related to Little Sheep and Huang Ji Huang were recorded in 2021 and 2020.
+In the year ended December 31, 2022, considering the continuing adverse effects of the COVID-19 pandemic, we performed quantitative impairment assessments for the Little Sheep and Huang Ji Huang trademarks and the fair value estimate exceeded their carrying amount.
+Fair value of the Little Sheep and Huang Ji Huang trademarks was determined using a relief-from-royalty valuation approach that was based on unobservable inputs, including estimated future revenues as well as the selection of an appropriate discount rate based on weighted-average cost of capital which includes company-specific risk premium, which are considered Level 3 inputs.
+No impairment charges on trademarks related to Little Sheep and Huang Ji Huang were recorded in 2022 and 2021.